 St. George’s, the capital of Grenada, experiences about 78 inches of rainfall annually, where about a monthly average of 8 and 10 inches falls in the months of June to November.
 You'll find 3 to 4 inches rainfall a month during the months of January and May.
 The months of February, March and April are the driest, and therefore the best time to enjoy a well-deserved beach holiday.

 High season in Grenada begins from mid-December and continues until mid-April the following year.
 The warm Grenadian sun makes it an ideal escape from colder UK temperatures at this time, though it isn’t only people trying to escape from winter who make their way to these shores during high season.
 Adventure seekers also come during this time as it is the most active period for activities and events.
-This busy and exciting time can come with a higher price tag for your holiday, but small matters overall if everything else checks out.
+This busy and exciting time can come with a higher price tag for your holiday, but the experiences you'll enjoy will out-weight the slight extra expense.

 Insider tip: With 10 world-class restaurants and six themed bars, Sandals Grenada may be the perfect choice for your Caribbean holiday.
 This all-inclusive adults-only resort is perfect for high season travel with lots of amenities located on site.